Assassin's Apprentice: Reception

 Assassin’s Apprentice earned generally positive reviews.
 Publishers Weekly stated the book was "a gleaming debut in the crowded field of epic fantasies and Arthurian romances."
 Kirkus Reviews found the story to be "satisfyingly self-contained yet leaving plenty of scope for future extensions and embellishments."
 Reviewer Adam Miller praised the novel's characters for being "deep and complex."

 Influence

 The Dutch symphonic metal band Within Temptation used this book as inspiration for their song "Hand of Sorrow" from their album The Heart of Everything.
-British girl group Kitchen Party cited the novel as an inspiration for their 2013 single "Fitz's Poem".
+British group Kitchen Party cited the novel as an inspiration for their 2013 single "Fitz's Poem".